andrejprotti/dogwalkers/README.md

+# Dogwalkers

+This application sets up a simple API with all basic CRUD operations to manage your DogWalking needs :tada:
+It uses docker, docker-compose and rails to achieve such a feat!

+# Requirements
+ - A nice and recent Docker and docker-compose release on your machine.

-# README
+# Set up!

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-Run:
+Run these commands in order, please:

+	docker-compose build

-## docker-compose run web rails webpacker:install
+	docker-compose run web rails webpacker:install

-* Database creation

-* Database initialization
+	docker-compose run web rake db:create

+# Running the app!

+	docker-compose up --build

-* How to run the test suite
+# Running the test suite!

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+	docker-compose run -e "RAILS_ENV=test" web rspec

+# Postman request collection

+	link placeholder